How to verify DNS propagation

 Administrator

-When we migrate a website from one server to another it is very common for our hosting provider to tell us something like that we have to wait for the DNS propagation time for us to see our site from the new server.
+When we migrate a website from one server to another, our hosting provider often tells us that we have to wait for the DNS propagation time to see our site from the new server.

-This is quite normal and it is because the IP change in DNS records takes up to 72 hours maximum to spread throughout the world, through each ISP in each country.
+This is quite normal because the IP change in DNS records takes a maximum of 72 hours to spread worldwide through each ISP in each country.

-There are many ways to verify DNS propagation when we make changes to our website at the DNS record level.
+There are many ways to verify DNS propagation when we change our website at the DNS record level.

 One of the more traditional ways of doing it is using the famous command dig that is present in Linux and Unix: